-PRINT NAME SOC.
-SEC.NO
+PRINT NAME La ast 4 Digits of SSN

 ADDRESS

 CITY ZIP PHONE NO

-DEPT DI V
+DEPT. DIV

 CLASSIFICATION

-DATE OF AUTHORIZATION SIG NATURE
+DATE OF AUTHORIZATION SIGNATURE

+Personal e-mail address

 This authorization shall continue in effect until cancelled by written notice signed by me and individually sent by certified mail to the City of Columbus, through the Director of Human Resources or designee, the payroll clerk of my Department and the Union Treasurer, 30 days prior to the expiration date of the Agreement.